State Vehicle Operations Regulation 123

 Pertinent sections of the N.C.
 Motor Fleet Policy

 Travel Regulation 310

 |Effective Date:||August 29, 2011|

-This policy sets forth parameters concerning operation of state vehicles covered by the University's insurance coverage, which is part of a master policy covering agencies and departments of the State of North Carolina
+This regulation sets forth parameters concerning operation of state vehicles covered by the University's insurance coverage, which is part of a master policy covering agencies and departments of the State of North Carolina

-This University's policy applies to operation of state vehicles by any UNCSA authorized driver in the scope of employment or education.
-This policy does not apply to foundation-owned, dealership or courtesy vehicles, regardless of whether operated by a UNCSA-affiliated driver.
+This University's regulation applies to operation of state vehicles by any UNCSA authorized driver in the scope of employment or education.
+This regulation does not apply to foundation-owned, dealership or courtesy vehicles, regardless of whether operated by a UNCSA-affiliated driver.